dtaht/blog-cerowrt/content/post/flaws_in_flent.md

 owamp has much promise but I still don't trust it's measurements lacking both realtime privs and fdtimer support, also.

+Avery's "isochronous" tool is of some use, but again, unsafe to deploy on the wider internet without some sort of 3-way handshake to kick it off.

+Quic has always been on my mind.

 ## Flent works well at high speeds

 A huge flaw in most network research today is that researchers tend